Totonac languages: Possession in Filomeno Mata Totonac

-Regarding possession in Filomeno Mata Totonac, nouns can be inflected for possession however adjectives cannot be.
-With Kinship terms it always has possessive markers.
-It states that, " Body part nouns and nouns referring to items of clothing are also almost always possessed."
+Regarding possession in Filomeno Mata Totonac, nouns can be inflected for possession but adjectives cannot be.
+With Kinship terms it always uses possessive markers.
+It is stated that, "Body part nouns and nouns referring to items of clothing are also almost always possessed."
 The possessive prefixes are kin- for first person, min- for second person, and š- for third person. kan- is used when it is suffixed to the noun and this happens when a plural possessor is involved.
 This can be shown in the following table: